 Before recommending surgery, your team needs to know how well your lungs are working.
 This is where a Pulmonary Function Test (PFT) comes in.
 This non-invasive test measures how much air your lungs can hold and how well you can move air in and out.
 The goal is to ensure that after the cancerous part of your lung is removed, you’ll still have enough healthy lung tissue to breathe comfortably.
 It’s a critical step in planning the surgery and helps predict your quality of life afterward.

-Heart Health and Fitness Assessments
+Assessing Your Heart Health and Overall Fitness

 Any major surgery puts stress on your body, especially your heart.
 That’s why your doctors will also evaluate your heart health.
 You might have tests like an electrocardiogram (EKG) or an exercise stress test to see how well your heart functions.
 This is a protective measure to confirm your heart is strong enough to handle the anesthesia, the operation, and the recovery period.
 A thorough cardiac evaluation is a standard part of the pre-operative process and ensures you are physically prepared for the entire journey.